thenexthub/Codira/docs/proposals/WholeModuleOptimization.rst

 :orphan:

 ==================================
-Whole Module Optimization in Swift
+Whole Module Optimization in Codira
 ==================================

-State of Whole Module Optimization in Swift 2.0
+State of Whole Module Optimization in Codira 2.0
 ===============================================

-Since Swift 1.2 / Xcode 6.3, the Swift optimizer has included support for whole module optimization (WMO).
+Since Codira 1.2 / Xcode 6.3, the Codira optimizer has included support for whole module optimization (WMO).

-To date (Swift 2.0 / Xcode 7), the differences in the optimization pipeline and specific optimization passes when WMO is enabled have been relatively minimal, and have provided high value at low implementation cost.
+To date (Codira 2.0 / Xcode 7), the differences in the optimization pipeline and specific optimization passes when WMO is enabled have been relatively minimal, and have provided high value at low implementation cost.
 Examples of this include inferring final on